 Employees at large companies (6,000+ employees) are less likely to feel engaged or valued.
-HR leaders at these companies report higher attraction and retention challenges than those at smaller organizations.
+HR leaders at these companies report higher attraction and retention challenges than those at smaller organisations.

-How can these large employers bridge the gap to engage and retain their workforce as the labor market continues to tighten?
+How can these large employers bridge the gap to engage and retain their workforce as the labour market continues to tighten?

 The 2023 Engagement and Retention report showed that employees are not willing to compromise on flexibility.